DevGraham/ReactTesting/README.txt

 This Repo will focus on the three most common types of tests in automated testing, which are -

-* Unit tests: This is about testing a very small part of the code
+* Unit tests: This is about testing a very small part of the code (like buttons, etc);

 * Integration Tests: This is about testing whether or not multiple parts of the app are working properly together